donepudigayatri/Futureready/README.md

 # HappyTours Travels Bot:

-Create a Web application for the Travellers to use the application for obtain information about the travelling places and also the package information regarding to the specific location through chatbot facility.
+Create a Web application with a chatbot feature that Travellers may use to get information about vacation destinations and packages related to a given region.

 # Azure services used in this project